ufal/whisper_streaming/README.md

 The most recommended backend is [faster-whisper](https://github.com/guillaumekln/faster-whisper) with GPU support.
 Follow their instructions for NVIDIA libraries -- we succeeded with CUDNN 8.5.0 and CUDA 11.7.
 Install with `pip install faster-whisper`.

-Alternative, less restrictive, but slowe backend is [whisper-timestamped](https://github.com/linto-ai/whisper-timestamped): `pip install git+https://github.com/linto-ai/whisper-timestamped`
+Alternative, less restrictive, but slower backend is [whisper-timestamped](https://github.com/linto-ai/whisper-timestamped): `pip install git+https://github.com/linto-ai/whisper-timestamped`

 The backend is loaded only when chosen.
 The unused one does not have to be installed.